 As discussed in Section \ref{se:introduction}, the work of \citet{Seksenbayev:WP2018} and \citet{GnedinSeksenbayev:WP2019} tells us that when the capacity, the reward, and the arrival probability are all equal to one, and the weight distribution is uniform on the unit interval, then the regret is asymptotic to $(\log n)/12$.
 In this section, we numerically investigate the actual order of the regret for two other weight distributions, while keeping the uniform as reference.

-For our numerical examples, we solve the recursion \eqref{eq:v-hat} on a discretized state space with grid size $10^{-5}$ and obtain estimates for the re-optimized value function $\widehat{v}_n(\cdot)$ for $n \in \{0,1,\ldots,10000\}$ and for different distributions $F$.
-We also solve numerically the Bellman recursion
+For our numerical examples, we solve the recursion \eqref{eq:v-hat} on a discretized state space with grid size $10^{-5}$ and obtain estimates for the reoptimized value function $\widehat{v}_n(\cdot)$ for $n \in \{1,\ldots,10000\}$ and for different distributions $F$.
+On the same discretized state space and for the same weight distributions, we also solve numerically the Bellman recursion

-on the same discretized state space and for the same distributions $F$ and obtain estimates for the optimal value functions $v^*_n(\cdot)$ for $n\in\{0,1,\ldots,10000\}$.
+with the initial condition $v^*_0(x)=0$ for all $x \in [0,c]$, and we obtain estimates for the optimal value functions $v^*_n(\cdot)$ for $n\in\{1,\ldots,10000\}$.
 Finally, we simulate the average of the offline solution $R^*_n(c,p,r)$ and compare all of our numerical estimates with the prophet upper bound $nprF(\epsilon_{n p}(c))$.
-Based on our numerical experiments, we observe that: \begin{enumerate}[label=(\roman*)] \item The gap $nprF(\epsilon_{n p}(c)) - \E{R^*_n(c,p,r)}$ between the prophet upper bound and the offline solution is bounded by a constant that does not depend on $n$ (see Figure \ref{fig:simulations}); \item The regret bound $nprF(\epsilon_{n p}(c))-\widehat{v}_n(c)$ for the re-optimized heuristic and the regret bound $nprF(\epsilon_{n p}(c))-v^*_n(c)$ for the optimal online policy grow logarithmically with $n$ (Figure \ref{fig:value-function-and-scaled-regret}); and \item The optimality gap $v^*_n(c) - \widehat{v}_n(c)$ is bounded by constant that is independent of $n$ (Figure \ref{fig:value-function-and-scaled-regret}). \end{enumerate}
+Based on our numerical experiments, we observe that: \begin{enumerate}[label=(\roman*)] \item The gap $nprF(\epsilon_{n p}(c)) - \E{R^*_n(c,p,r)}$ between the prophet upper bound and the offline solution is bounded by a constant that does not depend on $n$ (see Figure \ref{fig:simulations}); \item The regret bound $nprF(\epsilon_{n p}(c))-\widehat{v}_n(c)$ for the reoptimized heuristic and the regret bound $nprF(\epsilon_{n p}(c))-v^*_n(c)$ for the optimal online policy grow logarithmically with $n$ (Figure \ref{fig:value-function-and-scaled-regret}); and \item The optimality gap $v^*_n(c) - \widehat{v}_n(c)$ is bounded by constant that is independent of $n$ (Figure \ref{fig:value-function-and-scaled-regret}). \end{enumerate}